 My Mum's Radio changed my life

 I was nearly 14 when i came home from school past 1 pm early december 1976.
-My mum was listening to the local radio broadcast called “Kurier am Mittag” (roughly “Courier at noon”).
-Then the last topic came on: “Parents beware, nazi-rock is coming from the uk” – was the first line.
-And then the guitar intro of “Anarchy in the UK” started with Johnny sneering “Riaaght Noooooow!.
+My mum was listening to the local radio broadcast called "Kurier am Mittag" (roughly "Courier at noon") when the last topic was presented: "Parents beware, nazi-rock is coming from the uk" - was the first line.
+And then the guitar intro of "Anarchy in the UK" started with Johnny sneering "Riaaght Noooooow!".
 I was hooked.
 This was finally something interesting again.
 I was already fed up with the music scene.
-While i started with glam but after “The Groover” Marc Bolan lost his midas touch – and i was too young to appreciate Roxy Music at that time.
-Then I tried Status Quo for a while, later discovered Bad Company and Bands before; Free and Mott the Hoople.
-But that was just ok.
+Though i was drawn in with glam rock but after "The Groover" Marc Bolan lost his midas touch - and i was too young to appreciate Roxy Music at that time.
+Then I fancied Status Quo for a while, later discovering Bad Company and the Bands before; Free and Mott the Hoople.
+But that was just "ok".

-So here i stood, in the kitchen with my mum.
-And that was the first problem.
+So here i stood in the kitchen with my mum.
+And that caused a big first problem.
 We were a left wing family.
-So “Nazi-Rock” wasn’t happening.
-I knew from the biggest german teeny bopper magazin “Bravo” that the band used shock tactics, so i didn’t want to believe that the use of swastikas by vivienne westwood and worn by Siouxsie and Sid was more than just a symbol.
-It took a while to explain that this wasn’t “Nazi” at all (Skrewdriver weren’t on the map then).
+So "Nazi-Rock" wasn't happening.
+I knew from the biggest german teeny bopper magazine "Bravo" that the band used shock tactics, so i didn't want to believe that the use of swastikas by Vivienne Westwood worn by Siouxsie and Sid was more than just a symbol.
+It took a while to explain that this wasn't "Nazi" at all (Skrewdriver weren't on the map then).

 The second problem was a personal one.
 I just tried to break down the opposition of my parents regarding hair length.
 But what to do now?
-Wearing longer hair to openly show of my victory against them and look like those fingerpicking guys with locks that the girls adored, but being potentially old-fashioned – or – cut it short to be called a mommy’s boy but knowing deep in my heart this is different?
-So I combined the worst of both worlds – the so-called “Prince Valiant-Cut”. (no, all visual evidence has been burned).
+Wearing longer hair to openly show of my victory against them and look like those fingerpicking guys with locks that the girls adored but being potentially old-fashioned - or - cut it short to be called a mommy's boy but knowing deep in my heart that this means something different?
+So I combined the worst of both worlds - the so-called "Prince Valiant-Cut". (no photo here, all visual evidence has been bought and destroyed).

 I was hooked

 Anyway I was hooked.
 But where could I hear that sound again?
 Germany at that time was way behind everything that was popular in the UK or US.
-Records often would be released months after they left the charts abroad – so that the labels could add “Top Hit in England” on the sleeve.
-And the radio…. well, german public and private radio stations are a mess even today.
-Endless reruns of “Hits from the 70s, 80s, 90s and the best of today”.
-And in the seventies there were just a few hours a week when pop music was played.
+Records often would be released months after they left the charts abroad - so that the labels could add "Top Hit in England" on the sleeve.
+And the radio.... well, german public and private radio stations are a mess even today with endless reruns of "Hits from the 70s, 80s, 90s and the best of today".
+Playing it safe so that nothing disturbed the working process.
+And in the seventies we had just a few hours a week where pop music was played.

 But although the "Bravo" had listed the Anarchy record - even with a catalogue number, it was nearly impossible to order that 45.
 I tried it at my local radio store.
 The women wrote down "Sixth Pistols" - and i was too shy to insist on "Sex".
 Ten months later I finally was able to order the french b/w release of Anarchy by mail order1).